 In other words, we identify your market opportunity strengths and weaknesses based on target market demographics, historical market numbers, projected market growth, the existing market size, income statistics, as well as the population surrounding the area.

-The feasibility study will also review your real estate project’s market positioning, while identifying all the potential competitors, and assessing their overall impact in not just the current market but also in the future.
+The feasibility study will also review your real estate project’s market positioning, while identifying all the potential competitors, and assessing their overall impact in not just the current market but also the future.

 Highest and Best-Use Analysis

 This part provides accurate insights into your construction project’s best possible use and the corresponding highest possible net income.
 Additionally, you get to finally determine if the proposed real estate project is indeed profitable, legally permissible, physically possible, and financially feasible.